 Ping doesn't just affect games, but a long ping time is very noticeable when timing is crucial.
 That's why a low ping is so important in games, especially where your position and response time (think first-person shooters or racing games) are everything.

 How to measure ping speed

-You can test the latency of your internet connection by using Speedtest.net, the most popular online speed test.
-(Fun fact: Speedtest was even featured in one of the Iron Man films.)
-Anything below a ping of 20ms is considered to be great, while anything over 150ms could result in noticeable lag.
+You can test the latency of your internet connection by using Speedtest.net, the most popular online speed test (fun fact: Speedtest was even featured in one of the Iron Man films).
+Any ping below 20ms is considered to be great, while anything over 150ms could result in noticeable lag.

 You might have the fastest gaming PC, but with a slow ping, your actions will take a lot longer to perform than that of your online peers, giving you a disadvantage in the online arena.